Lucius (band)

 Lucius is an American four-piece indie pop band.
 The group was founded in 2007 by lead vocalists Jess Wolfe and Holly Laessig, joined by drummer Dan Molad, guitarist Peter Lalish, and, formerly, multi-instrumentalist Andrew Burri.
 Originating in Brooklyn, the band relocated to Los Angeles in 2015.

-They have released three studio albums with Mom + Pop Music, including their most recent, Second Nature, in April 2022.
+They have released four studio albums to date, including their most recent, Lucius, in May 2025.
 Their music has received critical acclaim from The New York Times, Rolling Stone, NPR and The Village Voice.
 Paste named them as one of the best live acts in 2015.
-Wolfe and Laessig have also contributed vocals for artists such as Roger Waters, Jeff Tweedy, Jackson Browne, John Legend, Mavis Staples, John Prine, Sheryl Crow, Grace Potter, Goose, The War on Drugs, Brandi Carlile and Lukas Nelson & Promise of the Real.
+Wolfe and Laessig have also contributed vocals for artists such as Roger Waters, Harry Styles, Jeff Tweedy, Jackson Browne, John Legend, Mavis Staples, John Prine, Sheryl Crow, Grace Potter, Goose, The War on Drugs, Brandi Carlile, Lukas Nelson & Promise of the Real, Brandy Clark, and Joni Mitchell.

 History

 Songs from the Bromley House and band formation (2005–2011)

-Jess Wolfe and Holly Laessig first met in 2005 as students at Berklee College of Music and began performing together.
+Jess Wolfe and Holly Laessig first met in 2005 as students at the Berklee College of Music and began performing together.
 In 2007, they founded Lucius after moving to Ditmas Park, Brooklyn to pursue a musical career.
 The two lived in an old Victorian mansion which had a 60-year-old recording studio and vintage pianos inside.

 In 2009, Wolfe and Laessig self-released Songs from the Bromley House, a biographical ode to the house and the experiences that they had in their Brooklyn home.
 During this period, they were joined by producer Doug Wamble.
 The band made a one-time pressing CD of the album and has not released the album since.

 Shortly after the release of Songs from the Bromley House, Wolfe and Laessig connected with Dan Molad.
 By 2010, the three were collaborating on future Lucius music.
 During this period, Pete Lalish was introduced by Molad, and the two soon joined Lucius, making it a four-piece.
 About a year later, Molad met singer and guitarist Andy Burri who was invited to join the band.
 Following this, in 2011, most of the music the band had already made together was re-recorded and later released as their debut EP.

-On July 9, 2020, Lucius announced it would be re-releasing Songs from the Bromley House digitally to raise funds for businesses affected by the COVID-19 virus.
-Wolfe told fans the news during an AMA portion of the streaming event.
-She said the album would be up for purchase on the band's website, along with several other signature items created especially for its livestream series, Turning It Around: A Community Rebuilding Concert.
+On July 9, 2020, Lucius announced they would be digitally re-releasing Songs from the Bromley House to raise funds for businesses affected by the COVID-19 virus.
+Wolfe told fans the news during an "Ask Me Anything" portion of their livestream series, Turning It Around: A Community Rebuilding Concert.
+The album, she said, would be up for purchase on the band's website for a limited time along with several other unique items created especially for the streaming series.